Flet/egg-drop/README.md

 ## Running the Game

+### Desktop Version

 ```bash
 love .
 ```

-Requires Love2D 11.5 or later.
+Requires Love2D 11.4 or later.

+### Web Version

+The game is also available to play in your browser!
+See [DEPLOY.md](DEPLOY.md) for deployment instructions.

 ## Development